timscott/flipit/README.markdown

 Scenario: Roll out a feature region by region.
 (Send notifications to delivery locations when an order changes to In Route status.)

+Create the feature.
+Again, we want the feature to be **on** if the setting does not exist.

 	public class SendInRouteNotificationsFeature : IFeature
 	{
 		private readonly Region region;